-What your Transportation Expense Coverage will cover depends on whether you have collision coverage, comprehensive coverage or both.
+What your rental car reimbursement insurance will cover depends on whether you have collision coverage, comprehensive coverage or both.
 If you carry both comprehensive and collision coverage on your vehicle, your Transportation Expense Coverage will pay (at least in part) for a rental vehicle needed after a comprehensive or a collision loss.
-However, if you only carry comprehensive coverage, your Transportation Expense coverage will kick in for a comprehensive loss (e.g., your car is stolen) but not for a collision loss (e.g., your parked car is hit).
+However, if you only carry comprehensive coverage, your rental car reimbursement insurance will kick in for a comprehensive loss (e.g., your car is stolen) but not for a collision loss (e.g., your parked car is hit).

-Adjusting your Transportation Expense coverage is easy.
+Adjusting your rental car reimbursement insurance is easy.
 It can reduce or eliminate your out-of-pocket expenses, as well as give you the flexibility to choose a vehicle that suits your lifestyle.
 For Hartford customers, you can log in to The Hartford’s Online Service Center to:

 - Estimate the cost to add Optional Transportation coverage.

 - Decide whether the additional coverage best meets your needs.

 - Submit a change to increase your coverage for rental car expenses.